 - Dopamine was only recommended in highly selected patients whose risk for arrhythmias was felt to be very low and who had a low heart rate and/or cardiac output (Grade 2C).

 - Dobutamine is strongly recommended (by itself or in addition to a vasopressor) for patients with cardiac dysfunction as evidenced by high filling pressures and low cardiac output, or clinical signs of hypoperfusion after achievement of restoration of blood pressure with effective volume resuscitation (Grade 1C).

 Surviving Sepsis: Corticosteroid Recommendations

-Authors suggest not providing intravenous corticosteroid therapy to patients for whom fluid resuscitation and vasopressors can restore an adequate blood pressure.
-For those with vasopressor-refractory septic shock, they recommend IV hydrocortisone in a continuous infusion totaling 200 mg/24 hrs — a weak Grade 2C.
+Authors suggest not providing intravenous corticosteroid therapy to patients with septic shock for whom fluid resuscitation and vasopressors can restore an adequate blood pressure.
+For those with vasopressor-refractory septic shock, they recommend IV hydrocortisone in a continuous infusion totaling 200 mg/24 hrs -- a weak Grade 2C.